-A work health and safety (WHS) entry permit holder is a union official who has completed an approved training course and holds or will hold an entry permit under the Fair Work Act 2009 (Cth) or Industrial Relations Act 1999 (PDF, 2.44 MB) (the IR Act).
+A work health and safety (WHS) entry permit holder is a union official who has completed an approved training course and holds or will hold an entry permit under the Fair Work Act 2009 (Cth) or Industrial Relations Act 2016 (the IR Act).

 Entry to inquire into suspected breaches undefined

 A WHS entry permit holder may enter a workplace to inquire into a suspected contravention of the Work Health and Safety Act 2011 (the WHS Act) during usual working hours to inquire into a breach relating to a relevant worker, if they reasonably suspect one has occurred or is occurring.